Kaktushose/jda-commands/wiki/docs/misc/property.md

 #### Map
 A <Property.Map> is similar to <Property.Enumeration> except it uses a <java.util.Map> instead a <Collection>.
-The values of all <PropertyProvider> are accumulated, while the one with higher priority takes precedence.
+The values of all <PropertyProvider>s are accumulated, while the one with higher priority takes precedence.

 Each <PropertyProvider> for a property `K, V` of type [`map`][[Property.Map]] returns an `Map<K, V>`.